machix/CapstoneProject/CapstoneProjectDescription.md

 Solving a problem that has already been solved, is not a good use of development time.
 For this reason, I will be utilizing a wide array of libraries.
 Many of these libraries will be included in the Go standard library.
 Below is a list of libraries that I plan to use and their use case, although more may be added in the future as problems arise, some replaced if better alternatives are found, and others as inspiration:

 * gorilla/mux - implements a request router and dispatcher for matching incoming request to their respective handler
-* cors - Used to handle cross origin domain sharing that is blocked by the browser
+* cors - CORS is a net/http handler implementing Cross Origin Resource Sharing W3 specification in Golang
 * go-geo - This is a library for manipulating geometric shapes (Primary spherical).
 This has a partial implementation of the S2 solution mentioned previously.
 This isn't a complete implementation, so this may or may not be used upon further research.
 * dep - go dependency management tool
 * rtreego - A library for efficiently storing and querying spatial data